 There are no standard agreements on GHG emissions trading used in Indonesia.
-For voluntary carbon trading schemes by private sectors, the arrangement is a business-to-business agreement and there are no standardised agreements required by applicable laws and regulations.
+For voluntary carbon trading schemes by the private sector, the arrangement is a business-to-business agreement and there are no standardised agreements required by applicable laws and regulations.
+Companies will want to remain alert for upcoming policies and regulations from the Indonesian Financial Services Authority (OJK) with respect to the carbon exchange that is currently under development.